microsoft/terminal/doc/cascadia/Command-Palette-spec.md

 We'll add another action that can be used to toggle the visibility of the command palette.
 Pressing that keybinding will bring up the command palette.

-**OPEN QUESTION**: Do we want the palette to appear over a single pane, or over the entire tab content?
-In [#Future-considerations], I mention having profile-scoped commands.
-Maybe it makes more sense in that scenario to have the palette appear in a particular pane, to help identify that the palette has commands for _that_ terminal.
-It could however clutter the UI quickly, and might not be as usable for smaller pane sizes.
-We could just have the per-profile commands added when the palette is opened.
-The way I have it now is as an overlay over the entire tab.
+When the command palette appears, we'll want it to appear as a single overlay over all of the panes of the Terminal.
+The drop-down will be centered horizontally, dropping down from the top (from the tab row).
+When commands are entered, it will be implied that they are delivered to the focused terminal pane.
+This will help avoid two problematic scenarios that could arise from having the command palette attache to a single pane:
+  * When attached to a single pane, it might be very easy for the UI to quickly become cluttered, especially at smaller pane sizes.
+  * This avoids the "find the overlay problem" which is common in editors like VS where the dialog appears attached to the active editor pane.

 The palette will consist of two main UI elements: a text box for searching for commands, and a list of commands.